-We consider a simultaneous move Bayesian game of candidate selection between competing parties.
+We consider a simultaneous Bayesian game of candidate selection between competing parties.
 Candidates are described by a set of characteristics.
-In selecting a candidate, each party weighs its own internal preference over candidates against the preferences of voters, and thus the probability of winning.
+In selecting a candidate, each party weighs its internal preferences against the preferences of voters, and thus the probability of winning.
 We discuss the decision problem of parties and voters in turn.